martbetz/martbetz.github.io/terms-and-conditions.md

 By interacting with this website, you (the visitor) hereby subsequently acknowledge both your understanding and your acceptance of each of the following terms:
 <ul>
 <li>
-(as per the <a href="#disclaimer">General Disclaimer</a>) this website is an independent and personal project on the part of the author; as such, the author provides no guarantees regarding the accuracy or relevancy of the website's content
+(as per the <a href="#disclaimer">General Disclaimer</a>) this website is an independent and personal project on the part of the author; as such, the author provides no guarantees regarding the accuracy or relevancy of the website’s content
 </li>
 </ul>
 <!-- <ul>
 <li>
-(as per the <a href="#disclaimer">General Disclaimer</a>) the author provides no guarantees regarding the accuracy of the website's content; nor does the author accept responsibility should any misinterpretation of its content arise
+(as per the <a href="#disclaimer">General Disclaimer</a>) the author provides no guarantees regarding the accuracy of the website’s content; nor does the author accept responsibility should any misinterpretation of its content arise
 </li>
 </ul> -->
 <ul>